 The Look: Very natural when styled

-Lifespan (Worn Daily):8 months High Ponytail: Possible, but challenging to hide tapes
+High Ponytail: Possible, but it’s quite challenging to hide the tapes or bonds.

 Time to install: 5 minutes.

 Time To Style: 30 minutes.
 This is quick and easy with the help of a carrier hanger, where you can hang and style the extensions and add them to your already styled hair.